- Category: About Us

 (Recreation as “re-creation” of both body and spirit)

 The free time allotted by the community schedule allows the Knights time to attend to personal obligations and necessities.
 It also allows individuals time for a balance of private prayer, reflection, spiritual reading and community recreational activities.
-Television may be watched only in moderation, with the Guardian’s permission and not to the exclusion of all other forms of recreational activity.
+Television may be watched only with the proper permission and not to the exclusion of all other forms of recreational activity.
 All media viewed should be assessed responsibly in keeping with the norms of Christian morality.

 Personal and Communal Conduct